-I want to break with liberal doxology at decisive points.
+I want to break with liberal doxology at certain decisive points.
 Jacques Derrida claimed that justice was undeconstructable, and I feel it is necessary to interject on this point.
 Derrida made the irrepressibility of the demand for justice into a kind of religiosity, and this sort of zealotry leaves liberalism with its heavy emphasis on how sovereignty should be answerable to justice.
 The neo-religious modality of this “should” tends to possess liberalism in a way that is blinding, and it’s at this blind spot that I think ethics could depart again for something else.

 So the prevailing political doxology in its neo-religious idealism is infected with pity because it refuses to consider real conditions of power.

 When Parisian philosophy was introduced into North American universities in the later 20th century, it was marketed as a form of leftist zealotry spiced up with disco lights and celebrity cults.
-Essential conservative aspects of the avant garde were obscured in order to create an easily digestible version of political history, where progress was conceived as a continuation of leftist resistance against the Nazis.
+Conservative aspects of the avant garde were obscured in order to create an easily digestible version of political history, where progress was conceived as a continuation of leftist resistance against the Nazis.
 A French poodle was sent strutting down the catwalk as an ideal of righteousness and benevolence.
 The conservative or aristocratic side of Parisian philosophy was still there, but its sovereign abjection was neutralized into the masochistic sexuality of whips and leather.